juank-dev/Educatech/README.md

 We put a little bit of ourselves into this project so that it can help many people, just as Holberton and learning programming helped us.  ♥️

+## Blog post :pencil:

+Here we tell you a little more about what we experienced in this adventure by creating Educatech.

+* Juan Lopez's blog:
+* Marcela Sánchez's blog:
+* Sergio Quiroga's blog:

 ##  Technology :floppy_disk:

 <p align="center"><img src="images/Technology.jpg" width="700"></p>